dformoso/sklearn-classification/README.md

 Upon running the command, docker will automatically pull the images it needs and get the containers going for us.

-Give it a minute or so for Splunk and Jupyter to start, and head to the following URL: http://localhost:8888
+Give it a minute or so for Jupyter to start, and head to the following URL: http://localhost:8888

 You should now have both Jupyter and Splunk running.
 If after a minute you can't reach the URLs, check that the containers are running correctly and the network has been created by typing: